-These maps are designed to help contractors and developers find potential project sites.
-The maps show electric transmission lines, distribution lines and substations in our service areas.
-They also list information such as hosting capacity, grid needs, operating voltages, line capacity and substation names.
+These maps are designed to help contractors and developers find information on potential project sites for distributed energy resources (DERs).
+The maps show hosting capacity, grid needs, and other information about PG&E's electric distribution grid.

-You can submit an Interconnection Application to our Generation Interconnection team at https://www.egi-pge.com/.
-We'll determine your requirements and costs based on our review of your project's location, size and application date compared with other projects in the same area.
+Generation customers must submit an interconnection application through the Interconnection Portal to determine requirements and costs based on the project's location, size, and application date compared with other projects in the same area.

-Pacific Gas and Electric Company (PG&E) has a strong interest in enabling technologies, models, policies, and ways of thinking that advance public safety, system reliability, energy affordability, and clean energy adoption within its service territory.
-As such, PG&E supports the Distribution Resources Plan's objectives including publishing a Grid Needs Assessment (GNA) report.
+PG&E has a strong interest in enabling technologies, models, policies, and ways of thinking that advance public safety, system reliability, energy affordability, and clean energy adoption within its service territory.
+As such, PG&E supports the Distribution Resources Plan's objectives.

 The data being released is PG&E intellectual property.
-By using this information parties agrees to:
+By using this information, parties agree to:

-While PG&E supports GNA's scope as currently defined, PG&E cannot support the inappropriate use of this data that:
+PG&E does not support the inappropriate use of this data that:

 PG&E's sharing of the information on this map is contingent on the above areas being aided or unaffected.
 PG&E notes that, although as of December 31, 2018, the maps and data are available for on-line registration and access by third-parties without further restriction, PG&E has requested the Commission to authorize it to restrict third-party access to Critical Energy Infrastructure Information ("CEII") on and underlying the map, and reserves the right to implement and enforce such restrictions upon approval by the Commission in order to protect its electric distribution system from physical attack and cybersecurity threats.